 4. Cliff Richard

-Sting is an English actor, musician, singer, and songwriter.
-He was a significant force and primary songwriter, lead singer, and bassist for the rock band The Police from 1977 to 1986.
+Gordon Matthew Thomas Sumner, better known simply as Sting, is well-known English singer, songwriter, and musician.
+He was a significant force and primary songwriter, lead singer, and bassist for the rock band the Police from 1977 to 1986.

 6. Paul McCartney